espressomd/espresso/doc/sphinx/lb.rst

 After integrating the system for a sufficient time to reach the steady state, the hydrodynamic drag force exerted on the sphere is evaluated.

-The LB boundaries use the same ``shapes`` objects to specify their geometry as ``constraints`` do for particles.
+The LB boundaries use the same :mod:`~espressomd.shapes` objects to specify their geometry as :mod:`~espressomd.constraints` do for particles.
 This allows the user to quickly set up a system with boundary conditions that simultaneously act on the fluid and particles.
-For a complete description of all available shapes, refer to :meth:`espressomd.shapes`.
+For a complete description of all available shapes, refer to :mod:`espressomd.shapes`.

 Intersecting boundaries are in principle possible but must be treated with care.
 In the current implementation, all nodes that are